diminator/nautilus/README.md

 > **Functions in absence of it's creators**

-Incentives rezard good behavior.
+The system incentivizes good behavior by rewarding it using proofs, claims, tokens.
 Such rewards can be claimed as a token by proving that work has been done.
 Work is a physical cost such as energy, infrastructure and operations.

-Proofs of that work need to be unforgeable and publicly verifiable
+Proofs of the work need to be unforgeable and publicly verifiable.

 ### utility